grantwill74/notes-on-algorithm-design/slides/module_2/module_2.md

 Intuitively, big-O tells us the upper bound of how long a process will take.

-It specifically tells us that upper bound in a way that ignores constants or smaller degree terms.
+It specifically tells us that upper bound in a way that ignores constant factors or slower growing terms.

-So it's a mathematically rigorous way of being sort of vague.
-We get to share a feeling for how slow something is.
+So it's a mathematically rigorous way of removing unimportant details.
 "This algorithm runs in linear time (i.e., $O(n)$)" conveys a lot of information without bogging down the reader with computer specific information or meaningless time blips.

 ---